ntoll/doitreatthisimmigrant/README.rst

-A helpful cross-platform website (works with all mobile devices that can connect to the web) that automatically detects if a doctor in the UK should treat the immigrant asking for treatment.
+A helpful cross-platform website (works with all mobile devices that can connect to the web) that automatically detects if a doctor in the UK should treat an immigrant asking for treatment.

 The BBC reports that, "Migrants' access to the NHS would be restricted" after the Queen's speech of 8th May 2013.
 Jeremy Hunt, health secretary, has